Philadelphia Public Art @philart.net

 Who on March 5, 1770 was killed by British troops in Boston while protesting conditions under the crown.

-These whispers of freedom grew into the crescendo of the Declaration of Independence and the first ringing of the Liberty Bell for independence.
+These whispers of freedom grew into the crescendo of the Declaration of Independence and the first ringing of the Liberty Bell in Independence Hall.

 * Outside the African American Museum.
 Northwest corner, 7th and Arch.